kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/aws-secret-engine/awsaccesskeyrequest.md

 ## AWSAccessKeyRequest Status

 `status` shows the status of the AWSAccessKeyRequest.
-It is maintained by KubeVault operator.
+It is managed by the KubeVault operator.
 It contains following fields:

 - `secret` : Specifies the name of the secret containing AWS credential.